bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/officehours.md

 have priority) and Wednesdays 3-5pm (algorithms students have priority).

-For quick questions, I'll hang out after class.
+For quick questions you can catch me after class.